If you’re like any hunter, you’ve got an assembly of gear ready to go when the season starts up again.

 New shelter technologies and manufacturing methods have yielded spectacular results in the last five to 10 years.

 Flimsy fiberglass poles have been replaced with high-strength and aircraft-grade aluminum or galvanized steel frame systems.
-The leaky fabric of typical camping tents and moldy canvas tents have been replaced with weatherproof tensioned membranes that are rot-, mold-, and mildew-resistant.
+The leaky fabric of typical camping tents have been replaced with weatherproof tensioned membranes that are rot-, mold-, and mildew-resistant.

 While the term “high-quality hunting tent” conjures some ambiguity, ruggedly durable hunting shelters, field blinds, and hunting camps can be made to withstand 100 setup and strike cycles and provide unmatched portability, fast and easy setups, and decades of use.